 And the other magically skilled pony in the episode is named Trixie.
 Tricks-y.

-No it doesn’t.
-But it is a diminutive of 'Beatrix', meaning 'voyager, traveller', and Trixie is a travelling performer.
+The name "Trixie" is a diminutive of 'Beatrix', meaning 'voyager, traveller', and Trixie is a travelling performer.

 Applejack's story in "The Cutie Mark Chronicles" details her attempt to move to the city to live with her Aunt and Uncle Orange.
 The City Mouse/Country Mouse plot is played completely straight, revealing to Applejack that she's nothing like the city folk.
 It's like comparing Apples and Oranges.